pkyad/nextjs-v1/README.md

 script is getting used.
 This will generate the corresponding yaml files in models/build directory

 Todo: Remove the need to convert the interface to yaml mannually

+## Test file location

+For page testing , use ROOT/**tests**
+and individual components use the respective component folder